 Why small businesses should use Plaky

 ✅ Templates: Plaky offers several different templates for each of the use cases that you can start using right away to organize your project or team.
-For example, you can download:
+For example, some of the templates you can find in Plaky’s PM template center include:

 ✅ Security: Security is one of the biggest concerns of organizations that use cloud-based management software.
 As a business or team leader, it’s your responsibility to make sure no sensitive information on your team, you, or your business is leaked online.